 In 2004 Lewis estimated that he had thus far given away some $250 million during his lifetime, nearly half of it ($117 million) to his alma mater, Princeton University.

-Along with George Soros, Lewis is a key financial supporter of Democracy Alliance and Media Matters for America.
+Along with George Soros, Lewis was a key financial supporter of Democracy Alliance and Media Matters for America.

-Lewis retired as the CEO of Progressive Insurance in 2000, but he remains the company's Chairman of the Board.
+Lewis retired as the CEO of Progressive Insurance in 2000, but he stayed on as the company's Chairman of the Board.

 In February 2008, Lewis contributed money to the presidential campaign of Barack Obama.
-He is also a close friend of Democrat Senator Ted Kennedy.
+He was also a close friend of Democrat Senator Ted Kennedy.

-Lewis' home in Coconut Grove, Florida is decorated with numerous Andy Warhol paintings of the late Communist dictator Mao Zedong.
+Lewis' home in Coconut Grove, Florida was decorated with numerous Andy Warhol paintings of the late Communist dictator Mao Zedong.

 Lewis died of a heart attack on November 24, 2013 at his home.